Norsbus/AncST/README.md

 Describe the input format(s):

-- **Species file** — plain text, one genome identifier per line.
-They must correspond to {name} of genomes found in utils/genomes/ (create dir if it doesnt exist!) like utils/genomes/{name}.fasta.
+- **Species file** — plain text, one genome identifier per line, see examples/ They must correspond to {name} of genomes found in utils/genomes/ (create dir if it doesnt exist!) like utils/genomes/{name}.fasta.
 If they are NCBI accessions and not found in utils/genomes/ the script will automatically download them if NCBI datasets binary is available in path.

 ## Output